jmherzog-umich/jmherzog-umich.github.io/pages/research.markdown

 are responsible for around 100 million cases of blindness or severely impaired vision worldwide.
 However, we have no reliable way to observe damage or oxidation of the lens.

-I am developing ASUVF imaging as a rapid and low-cost method that can simultaneously detect and quantify corneal aberrations and oxidation of the lens.
+I am developing anterior segment ultraviolet fluorescence (ASUVF) imaging as a rapid and low-cost method that can simultaneously detect and quantify corneal aberrations and oxidation of the lens.
 Ongoing work focuses primarily on understanding:
 1. Chemical composition of the aging and oxidized lens
 1. Optical properties and molecular electronic structure of the lens constituents